 In addition to COVID-19 related restrictions, the Anatomy Bequest Program is accepting donations on a limited basis to adjust to the needs of our stakeholder community.
 It is likely that the need for body donors within the University of Minnesota system, and within external research and academic institutions, will be evolving over the course of this pandemic.
 The Anatomy Bequest Program’s ability to return to normal donation capacity is based on these needs and several other factors, including the timeline and eventual end of this outbreak.
 For current restrictions, please contact us by telephone at 612-625-1111 or email at email@example.com.

 The decisions behind these changes were difficult to make.
 The Anatomy Bequest Program team appreciates that our donors often plan to donate to science and education years in advance of their deaths.
 In order to assist our community, a member of our team will be available to advise those impacted by these changes in how to make alternative funeral arrangements.
-The Funeral Consumers Alliance of Minnesota is a resource aiding in researching and creating funeral and/or final arrangement plans, which can be reached at email@example.com and fcaofmn.org.
+The Funeral Consumers Alliance of Minnesota is a resource aiding in researching and creating funeral and/or final arrangement plans, which can be reached at firstname.lastname@example.org or by website.

 We thank you for your support and patience during this time and hope that all of you will remain healthy and safe.